NxPKG/khulnasoft-docs/content/analytics/graphql-api/limits/index.md

 ## User limits

-Cloudflare GraphQL API limits the number of GraphQL requests each user can send.
+Khulnasoft GraphQL API limits the number of GraphQL requests each user can send.
 The default quota is **300 GraphQL queries over 5-minute window**.
 It allows a user to run at least **1 query every second** or do a burst of 300 queries and then wait 5 minutes before issuing another query.

-That rate limit is applied in addition to the general rate limits enforced by the Cloudflare API.
+That rate limit is applied in addition to the general rate limits enforced by the Khulnasoft API.

 ## Node limits and availability